-Who can resist the allure of flames dancing in a nice, warm fireplace?
-Even though fewer homes today rely on fireplaces as their primary heating source, many homeowners still associate a fireplace with the safety and solidity of home.
+Ventless gas fireplaces are gaining in popularity for their ease and cleanliness.
+Plus, who can resist the allure of flames dancing in a nice, warm fireplace?
+Even though few homes today rely on fireplaces as their primary heating source, many homeowners still associate a fireplace with the safety and solidity of home.

-Yet installing a fireplace can often be a problem due to venting.
+Installing a fireplace can often be a major problem due to venting, especially retroactive installation.
 The number of homes being built with traditional masonry chimneys for wood-burning fireplaces has plummeted in recent years.
-Even that alternative to the wood-burning fireplace, the vented gas fireplace, is being installed in fewer numbers due to the rise of "tight homes," which seek to save energy by closing off all possible thermal passages.
+Even that alternative to the wood-burning fireplace, the vented gas fireplace, is being installed in fewer numbers due to the rise of air-tight homes, which save energy by closing off all possible thermal passages.

 With that in mind, a ventless gas fireplace may be just the solution.
-Easier to install than vented wood or gas fireplaces and capable of heating up small rooms, gas fireplaces that have no vents passing to the exterior are becoming more popular in both new-construction and remodeled homes.
+Easier to install than vented wood or gas fireplaces and capable of warming small rooms, gas fireplaces that have no vents passing to the exterior are becoming more popular for remodel work and even in new-construction homes.

 Ventless Gas Fireplaces: How They Work